-This Fraud, Waste, and Abuse Prevention Policy is established to facilitate the development of controls that will aid in the detection and prevention of fraud against the Authority in the administration of all VIHFA programs and the Authority's internal procurement.
+This Fraud, Waste, and Abuse Prevention Policy is established to facilitate the development of controls that will aid in the detection and prevention of fraud against the Authority in the Rental Rehabilitation and Reconstruction Program Policies and Procedures Page | 28 administration of all VIHFA programs and the Authority's internal procurement.
 Some actions constituting fraud are as follows:

-- Any dishonest or fraudulent act; - Misappropriation of funds, securities, supplies, or other assets; - Impropriety in the handling or reporting of money or financial transactions; - Profiteering because of insider knowledge of the Authority's activities; - Disclosing confidential and proprietary information to outside parties; - Accepting or seeking anything of material value from contractors, vendors, or persons providing services/materials to the Authority.

-- Destruction, removal, or inappropriate use of records, furniture, fixtures, and equipment; and/or - Any similar or related irregularity.
+- Any dishonest or fraudulent act; - Misappropriation of funds, securities, supplies, or other assets; - Impropriety in the handling or reporting of money or financial transactions; - Profiteering as a result of insider knowledge of the Authority's activities; - Disclosing confidential and proprietary information to outside parties; - Accepting or seeking anything of material value from contractors, vendors, or persons providing services/materials to the Authority. - Destruction, removal, or inappropriate use of records, furniture, fixtures, and equipment; and/or - Any similar or related irregularity.